 - your choice of sweetener, you’ll need the equivalent of 1-2 teaspoons of maple syrup or molasses per serving

-- Place the coconut beverage or your choice of dairy-free milk in a medium saucepan and bring to a gentle simmer.
+- Place your choice of dairy-free milk in a medium saucepan and bring to a gentle simmer.

 - Add the cauliflower rice and stir to combine.
 Let the mixture come back to a boil, reduce the heat to low, and cook for an additional 2-3 minutes.

-- Lastly, add the eggs and stir into the mixture.
-Cover the pot and let it sit for 3-4 minutes for the eggs to cook through.
+- Cover the pot and let it simmer for 2-3 more minutes for the eggs to cook through.
 Stir once more before serving.

-- Top with blueberries and your choice of sweetener*.
+- Top with chopped fruit and your choice of sweetener*.

 *You can also stir the sweetener into the mixture before serving, if you prefer.